cs205-genie3-parallel/genie3-parallel/docs/3_technical.md

 $ hadoop fs -rm -R -f vertices.csv/
 $ spark-submit --num-executors 2 --executor-cores 1 spark_output_to_edge_vertices.py
 ```

-[Lab 9](https://harvard-iacs.github.io/2021-CS205/labs/I9/I9.pdf).
-And then we used m4.xlarge instances to run it in a hadoop cluster with more number of instances and threads per executor, following guide from [Lab 10](https://harvard-iacs.github.io/2021-CS205/labs/I10/I10.pdf).
+Resize the number of workers in hardware option from 2 worker node to 4 nodes, and 8 nodes.
+Then repeat all the steps above to note down execution times for both job.

-## System and Environment needed to Reproduce our Tests 麻烦你们double check一下有没有问题
+## System and Environment needed to Reproduce our Tests

+**System and Environment for SageMaker:**
+- SageMaker Notebook Instance: ml.t2.medium (default)
+- Kernel: conda_python3 (out of the options provided by SageMaker)

+**System and Environment for Spark:**
+- OS: Ubuntu 18.04
+- Instance for Local Node: tried **m4.xlarge** and **g3.4xlarge**
+- Instance for EMR Cluster: **m4.xlarge** with 2 worker nodes, then resize to 4 and 8 worker nodes
+- Kernal: x86_64 GNU/Linux
+- Java 1.8.0
+- Scala 2.11.12
+- PySpark 2.4.4